Home/Yesterday/Today/Tomorrow/ News/Links/Bibliography/What's New

 When the San Francisco Giants' new Pacific Bell Park opened in the 2000 baseball season, it was easily accessable by ferry.

-1914 Larkspur Ferry A Golden Gate Ferry graphic promotes taking the Larkspur Ferry to the game.
+A 2014 Golden Gate Ferry graphic promotes taking the Larkspur Ferry to the game.

-Some companies offered ferry service to 49'ers games at Candelstick Park.
-They played their last game there in 2013.
+Some companies still offered ferry service to 49'ers games at Candelstick Park for years after they played their last game there in 2013.

 See bibliography for more details.